-• The services provided at publicly funded clinics saved the federal and state governments an estimated $5.1 billion in 2008; services provided at Title X–supported clinics accounted for $3.4 billion of that total.
+• The services provided at publicly funded centers saved the federal and state governments an estimated $7.6 billion in 2010; services provided at Title X–supported centers accounted for $5.3 billion of that total.

 • In other words, nationally, every $1.00 invested in helping women avoid pregnancies they did not want to have saved $5.68 in Medicaid expenditures that otherwise would have been needed.